nest/nest-simulator/doc/getting_help.rst

 * Check out the :doc:`troubleshooting section <troubleshooting>` for common issues.

-If your question is not on there (and you can't find the answer with Google), ask our :doc:`Mailing List <community>`.
+If your question is not on there and you can't find it using a search engine, ask our :doc:`Mailing List <community>`.

 Getting help on the command line interface
 ------------------------------------------